ihsanulcode/occupancySensing/README.md

 # Camera-Based Occupancy Sensing Using AI for Smart Home Applications

 ## Description
-Since the onset of modern housing technology, it has undergone serious changes that facilitate innovation compliant with user’s application, safety, and other factors.
-One example is that AI-based Camera-based Occupancy Sensing leads the way in capturing data on the presence and absence of individuals within homes.
-Our project utilizes state-of-the-art Convolutional Neural Networks (CNNs) such as ResNet50, MobileNet V3, EfficientNet B0, MobileNet V2, and MobileNet V3 Small to come up with an advanced real-time occupancy detection system.
+Since the emergence of modern housing technologies, significant advancements have taken place, driving innovation in alignment with user needs, safety protocols, and other key considerations.
+A notable example is AI-powered camera-based occupancy detection, which excels at tracking the presence or absence of individuals in homes.
+Our project leverages cutting-edge Convolutional Neural Networks (CNNs) like ResNet50, MobileNet V3, EfficientNet B0, and MobileNet V2 to create a sophisticated real-time system for occupancy detection.

-To develop this system, we employed various data types of videos taken from different sources including treating hospitals and some other spaces to train the model comprehensively.
-Our computational configuration was furnished with robust processing and graphics capabilities that supplied adequate facilities for demanding image processing operations.
-A complex optimization technique was used for optimizing our models that improved their precision and functioning dramatically.
+To build this system, we used a variety of video data from multiple sources, including hospitals and other indoor environments, to thoroughly train the model.
+Our computational setup was equipped with powerful processors and graphics cards capable of handling complex image processing tasks.
+We applied advanced optimization techniques to fine-tune our models, significantly enhancing their accuracy and performance.